WENJIN6666/wenjin6666.github.io/_pages/about.md

   - /about.html
 ---

-I am Yunfan Leng (冷云帆), a Ph.D. student in Computer Science at the [University of Houston](https://www.uh.edu/), starting from Fall 2026.
-I received my B.Eng. degree in Computer Science from [Dalian University of Technology](https://www.dlut.edu.cn/) in 2026.
+I am Yunfan Leng (冷云帆), a undergraduate student in Computer Science at the [Dalian University of Technology](https://www.dlut.edu.cn/), starting from Fall 2022.

 ## Research Interests